awsdocs/aws-systems-manager-user-guide/doc_source/document-schemas-features.md

 ------

 **Schema version 2\.2 State Manager example**
-You can use the following SSM document with State Manager to download and install the ClamAV antivirus software\.
+You can use the following SSM document with State Manager, a capability of Systems Manager, to download and install the ClamAV antivirus software\.
 State Manager enforces a specific configuration, which means that each time the State Manager association is run, the system checks to see if the ClamAV software is installed\.
 If not, State Manager reruns this document\.

 ------
 #### [ YAML ]